All Episodes

 This is the great thing about these books, if I may say so, is that these great moments in American history are relived because of the time travel capability of Liberty the Talking Horse.

-In this book, go back to the actual battle where our national anthem, the Star Spangled Banner was written, and Francis Scott Key writes it and explains why what moves in the whole story behind it.
+In this book, go back to the actual battle where our national anthem, the Star-Spangled Banner, was written.

-The world series tonight.
+The World Series tonight.

 National anthem is going to be played before the game, as it always is.